Why are many businesses instilling a DevOps culture into their organization?: Research Methodology: Study Design

 \subsection{Validation procedure}

-We have followed the strategies pointed out by Creswell \cite{Creswell:2002} to improve the validity of exploratory case studies, as follows.
+We followed the strategies pointed out by Creswell \cite{Creswell:2002} to improve the validity of exploratory case studies, as follows.

 { \textit{1.
-Data triangulation} so that the data of this study are gathered from a number of companies that is enough to build a complete picture of the phenomenon.
-At this regard, Crouch \& McKenzie~\cite{Crouch:2006} propose that less than 20 participants in a qualitative study helps a researcher build and maintain a close relationship and thus improve the “open” and “frank” exchange of information.
-This can help mitigate some of the bias and validity threats inherent in qualitative research.
-Consequently, the “sweet spot” sample size for many qualitative research studies is 15 to 20 homogeneous interview participants.
-In this research, 30 companies participated and +30 relevant stakeholders were interviewed.
-This multiplicity is what provides the basis for generalization \cite{Rule:2015}.}
+Data triangulation} so that the data were gathered from a number of companies that is large enough to build a complete picture of the phenomenon.
+In this study, 30 companies were included, and 44 stakeholders participated in the interviews.
+This multiplicity is what provides the basis for \textit{analytical generalization}, where the results are extended to cases that have common characteristics and hence for which the findings are relevant \cite{Wohlin:2012}.}

 { \textit{2.
-Member checking} so that the participants received the transcribed interview and the preliminary results to ensure the correctness of our findings. }
+Methodological triangulation} so that we used different methods to collect data, i.e., interviews, workshops, observations, and retrieval of a set of metrics.
+Although this paper focused on the analysis of the interviews, observations and workshop annotations were recorded in a research diary and used to triangulate and complete data omissions.}

 { \textit{3.
-Rich description} so that the context of the involved organizations/teams are described as far as confidentiality issues allow. }
+Member checking} so that the participants received the transcribed interview and the preliminary results to ensure the correctness of our findings.}

 { \textit{4.
-Clarify bias}, i.e. those related with the qualitative research method like the bias of the authors and those related with the participating organizations like their location.
-The first one was mitigated using Inter-Coder Agreement (ICA) in the thematic analysis, and the second one was mitigated by the diversity of the interviewees (organizations from different business and industries, in different countries, and from different stakeholders and roles), which increases the generalizability of our results.}
+Rich description} so that the context of the involved organizations/teams was described as much as confidentiality issues allow.
+This allowed us to consider \textit{confounding factors} that may have any effect on the outcomes}

 { \textit{5.
+Clarify bias}, i.e., those related to the qualitative research method, such as the bias of the authors, and those related to the participating organizations, such as their location.
+The first one was mitigated using ICA in the thematic analysis, and the second one was mitigated by the diversity of the interviewees (organizations from different business and industries, in different countries, and from different stakeholders and roles), which increases the generalizability of our results.}

-Report discrepant information} so that all the results have been presented and analyzed, regardless of its implications for our initial interests.
+{ \textit{6.
+Report discrepant information} so that all the results are presented and analyzed, regardless of their implications for our initial interests.
 Prolonged contact with participants, the duration of the interviews, and the subsequent communication allowed us to fully understand their perspectives. }